PrismLauncher/prismlauncher.org/src/content/news/discord-link-alert.md

 date: 2026-01-18
 ---

+**Update:** Discord has taken action against the account stealing and reserved the link so it cannot be reclaimed.

 The invite link discord.gg/prismlauncher is no longer controlled by us, please make sure to use the link on our website and launcher instead (https://prismlauncher.org/discord).
 And never trust servers which require you to "link"/verify your Minecraft account to join!

 With enough [server boosts](https://support.discord.com/hc/en-us/articles/360028038352-Server-Boosting-FAQ) (which require a subscription fee), Discord allows you to set a custom invite link for your server.
 Unfortunately, if you loose these boosts (which we have) anyone else can claim it.